Bokowsky/LearnCFinaWeek/week1/HandsOn_01.md

 1. Now, let's output these variables.
 Locate the text \[Name\] on or around line 80.
 Replace \[Name\] with `#myName#`.
 1. Locate the text \[position\] on or around line 81.
 Replace \[position\] with `#myPosition#`.
-1. Refresh the page in your browser and confirm that you now see #myName# and #myPosition# displayed.
+1. Refresh the page in your browser and confirm that you now see #myName# and #myPosition# displayed - the content of the variables is not being rendered!
+We will fix this in the next step.
 1. In your code editor, locate the `#myName#` variable on or around line 80 and place a `<cfoutput>` tag before it and a `</cfoutput>` tag after it so that the code looks similar to this:

     ```cfml